 Overview of Mississippi Mortgages

-Mississippi, the Magnolia State, played a prominent role in America’s musical history and in the struggle for Civil Rights.
-Current Mississippi mortgage rates are a bit higher than average.
-Mississippi counties’ conforming loan limits are standard and there is only slight variation in FHA limits.
+Mississippi, the Magnolia State, is an attractive place to live that's steeped in America's musical history and civic progress.
+Homebuyers in Mississippi will find that mortgage rates are a bit higher than average.
+Mississippi counties' conforming loan limits are standard, as are FHA limits.

 National Mortgage Rates